Banach space representations of Drinfeld-Jimbo algebras and their complex-analytic forms: Banach space representations and the Arens-Michael envelope of

-\begin{lm} Let $A$ be an algebra generated by an element~$a$.
-Then $a$ is algebraic (i.e., there is a non-trivial polynomial~$p$ such that $p(a)=0$) if and only if~$A$ is finite dimensional. \end{lm} The proof is straightforward.
+\begin{lm} Let $A$ be an associative algebra generated by an element~$a$.
+Then $a$ is algebraic (i.e., there is a non-trivial polynomial~$p$ such that $p(a)=0$) if and only if~$A$ is finite dimensional. \end{lm} \begin{proof} It suffices to note that both conditions, that $a$ is algebraic and that $A$ is finite dimensional, are equivalent to the fact that there is $k\in\N$ such that $a^k$ is a linear combination of $1,a,\ldots,a^{k-1}$. \end{proof}